Adapton/fungi-lang.rust/README.md

 affordances for describing names, both statically and dynamically, but especially statically, before the incremental program runs.

+### Future work: Implicitly-incremental programs _translate_ to Fungi programs:

-Fungi serves as a typed target language for [IODyn](https://github.com/cuplv/iodyn-lang.rust).
+In the future, Fungi will serve as a typed target language for [IODyn](https://github.com/cuplv/iodyn-lang.rust).
 Unlike IODyn, which offers an **implicit** incremental language, the incremental features of Fungi are intentionally made **explicit**.